IDEhize/IDEhize/README.md

 ###

-<p align="left">I am a beginner 🔙🔚 developer.
-I got acquainted with the IT field at school in computer science classes and later enrolled in the "College of Information Technology" at KNITU-KAI.
+<p align="left">I am a developer and QA Engineer I got acquainted with the IT field at school in computer science classes and later enrolled in the "College of Information Technology" at KNITU-KAI.
 I study here to this day and develop my programming skills.<br>

 ###